open-telemetry/oteps/text/metrics/0108-naming-conventions.md

 * Separators
   * namespace separators, eg, `runtime.go`
   * word-token separtors inside a metric name, eg, `heap_alloc`
 * Fixed gear?
 10 speed?
-Do we need fenders? -- not in the rain
+* Do we need fenders? -- not in the rain and it's summer?
+* Why aren't we more upset about the nuclear power plant than the bike shed color?